-This is a post written in collaboration with Kettle & Fire—an Elephant partner.
-We’re honored to work with anyone this dedicated to the highest possible ethical, welfare, and quality standards in their products for those who want or need to incorporate bone broth in their diets. ~ Ed.
+This is a post written in collaboration with Kettle & Fire—an Elephant Mindful Partner.
+We’re honored to work with mindful companies such as Kettle & Fire—dedicated to the highest possible ethical, welfare, and quality standards in their products for those who want or need to incorporate bone broth in their diets. ~ Ed.

 There’s been a lot of talk about bone broth in the health world lately.